Last updated 29 October 05.

 better Spirit inspired series, debuts.

-B. C. Boyer’s somewhat awkward art was rather endearing and his
+B. C. Boyer’s at times awkward art was rather endearing and his

 storytelling skills were very good.
 Best